teeparham/gemdiff/README.md

 [![Gem Version](https://badge.fury.io/rb/gemdiff.svg)](http://rubygems.org/gems/gemdiff)
 [![Build Status](https://travis-ci.org/teeparham/gemdiff.svg?branch=master)](https://travis-ci.org/teeparham/gemdiff)

-`gemdiff` is a command-line utility to find and compare source code associated with ruby gems.
-It makes it easy to compare source code differences between the current version of a gem in your bundle and the latest version of the gem.
+`gemdiff` is a command-line tool to find source code for ruby gems.
+You can compare source code differences between the current version of a gem in your bundle and the latest version of the gem.
-`gemdiff` helps connect gem version management (rubygems + bundler) with source code (github).
+`gemdiff` helps connect gem version management (rubygems + bundler) with source code (GitHub).

 ### Why?

-You want to view the source code differences between versions of gems before updating.
+You want to view differences between versions of gems before updating.
 `gemdiff` does the source repository lookup, opens a compare view of commits on GitHub, and simplifies your git workflow for a bundled project.

 ### How?

-`gemdiff` finds a repository by inspecting the local or remote gemspec, or searching github if needed.
+`gemdiff` finds a repository by inspecting the local or remote gemspec, or searching GitHub if needed.
 It uses bundler to list your outdated gems.
 For each outdated gem, it determines your currently used version and the version you can update to, and builds a compare view URL with the old and new version tags.
 It provides `update` for a simple `bundle update <gem>` and commit workflow.